I *think* the code is right an the tests are wrong, but I'm too unwell/tired to verify that just now. |

 Errors and error-reporting

-, bad data will generally not cause an exception to be thrown, and corrupt structures may be returned, thus:
+A dynamic variable, *safe-sparse-operations*, is provided to handle behaviour in error conditions.
+If this is false, bad data will generally not cause an exception to be thrown, and corrupt structures may be returned, thus:

 (put (make-sparse-array :x :y :z) "hello" 3) ;; insufficient coordinates specified